This post may contain affiliate links. Please read our privacy policy.

 There is definitely something about a pale pink dip or spread that is very happy-making.
 It’s like spring in a bowl, or like a bridal shower is about to spontaneously burst into existence.

-If you want to turn this into a dip, just drizzle in a bit of milk or cream as you give it the final mix, until it reaches the desired consistency.
+- Salmon Dip: If you want to turn this into a dip, just drizzle in a bit of milk or cream as you give it the final mix until it reaches the desired consistency.

 How to Serve Salmon Spread

 You could serve this already dolloped and spread on crostini or sliced baguettes, or let people assemble their own.
-My favorite way to serve it is with thick crusty slices of baguette or another long crispy loaf.
+My favorite way to serve it is with thick crusty slices of baguette or another long, crispy loaf.
 Try sliced ciabatta as well.
+You can also scoop it into endive leaves for a sophisticated appetizer.

-Season with salt and pepper.
-Add the flaked cooked salmon and the diced smoked salmon to the bowl, and gently fold everything together until well combined.
+- Add the salmon: Add the flaked cooked salmon and the diced smoked salmon and stir until well combined.

-Serve the spread in a small bowl, surrounded by baguette slices, crostini and/or endive leaves.
+- Serve: Serve the spread in a small bowl, surrounded by baguette slices, crostini, and/or endive leaves.

 - Salmon Crostini with Chimichurri Sauce